Leadwerks/Documentation/2dspace.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/motion.gif?raw=true)

 We can use the Mix function as a general smoothing technique.
 In the example below, the arrow keys will move the green box left and right.
-The blue box will follow along the same horizontal position, using the Mix function to smoothly interpolate between its current position and its destination.

 ```lua
 --Get the displays